-As of June 2016, in coordination with the UC Office of the President, we have compiled a comprehensive Preferred Lender List (PLL) with fixed rate options, variable rate options, and interest payment (while in school) options.
+In coordination with the UC Office of the President, we have compiled a comprehensive Preferred Lender list (PLL) with fixed rate options, variable rate options, and interest payment (while in school) options.
 The selection process considered the needs of our students in the categories of pricing, service, and technology.
-Below is the list provided by the UC Office of the President.

-- Students need to be enrolled at least half-time (6 units) each semester that you wish to receive loans.
+- Student must be enrolled in at least half-time (6 units) each semester

-- Loans are generally disbursed in two payments, 50% each semester.
+- Private Loans will be disbursed in two payments, 50% each semester

 This information was adapted from the UCOP language developed for SB 1289.
 Students considering student loans need to be aware of the differences between federal student loans and private student loans.
 This information is communicated to all students attending Orientation: